- 1. Time Management

 - Once you are more self-aware of your strengths and weaknesses, you can get to work improving your online teaching skills.
 Taking classes or online courses can be a fantastic way to supplement your existing knowledge and widen your skillset.

 Finally, practice makes perfect!
 One of the best ways to improve your online teaching skills is simply to teach online.
 You will pick up tips and tricks as you go and actively improve your online teaching skills via experience.

 Tools To Enhance Online Learning & Engagement

-Before focusing on the most useful tools for online teaching, it is important to remember that your focus should always be on the learning and not on the technology.
+Before focusing on the most useful tools for online teaching, it is important to remember that your focus should always be on learning and not on technology.
 It is easy to lose your way in the maze of technology.
 These tools are not a replacement for the skill and expertise of a teacher.
 Whilst you may start using approaches and techniques that you would not use in a classroom, they should always be in line with safe teaching principles.

 Social media can be a useful tool for research and for communication.
 By joining groups of professionals who are facing the same challenges as you, you will gain support and pick up some useful tips.
 It is also a valuable resource for getting ideas on how to approach a particular concept or subject.

 Creating online content

 Once you have done your research, there are plenty of tools that help you create online content.
 Online whiteboards work just like the physical version in the classroom.
 You can also create attractive and engaging content using tools such as Canva and Pixton.
 You could even encourage your students to create their own.

 This learning approach is very popular and helps students to retain information.
 You can create quizzes in online tools such as Kahoot! and Classcraft and share them with students.

 Tools such as Coggle allow teachers and students to work collaboratively on projects.
 You can start a mind map or flow chart and students can finish them off by doing their own research.
 When students feel that they are working in collaboration with their online teacher they often put more effort into the task.